-Free Consultation with an Assault Defense Attorney
+Speak with an Assault Defense Attorney

 If you are facing assault charges in Colorado Springs or the El Paso County courts then you need to work with a criminal defense attorney.
 The best way to figure out a strategy for fighting or reducing the assault charges is to speak with defense attorney James Newby.
-James is former El Paso County DA and an experienced and creative Colorado Springs assault attorney with proven defense results.
+James is a former El Paso County DA and an experienced and creative Colorado Springs assault attorney with proven defense results.